jpsm83/health/documentation/n8n/article_translation.md

 **CRITICAL ERROR PREVENTION: These fields are currently being incorrectly translated to English.
 They MUST remain in their original language as provided in the input.**

-## REWRITE REQUIREMENTS (SEO & Social Media)
+## REWRITE REQUIREMENTS (Article Context, SEO & Social Media)

+- **Article Context**: REWRITE into target language while maintaining *SAME OR SIMILAR CHARACTER LENGTH* as original, but **MUST NEVER EXCEED 200 CHARACTERS** (critical - article creation will fail if exceeded).
+Adapt cultural references, preserve all factual information, use natural fluent language that sounds native.
+If original exceeds 200 characters, condense to ≤200 characters while preserving core message
 - **SEO content**: REWRITE based on context, not translate - ensure metaTitle, metaDescription, keywords, and slug comply with character limits
 - **Social Media content**: REWRITE based on context, not translate - ensure each property complies with its specific character limit
-- **Purpose**: Rewriting ensures character limits are met while maintaining the core message and context
+- **Purpose**: Rewriting ensures character limits are met (or similar length for articleContext) while maintaining the core message and context
-- **Approach**: Use the original content as context to create new, shorter content that conveys the same message
+- **Approach**: Use the original content as context to create new content that conveys the same message
 - **Quality**: Maintain the same tone, style, and informational value as the original

 **CHARACTER LIMIT VALIDATION:**
+- articleContext: **MUST NEVER EXCEED 200 CHARACTERS** (hard limit - article creation will fail if exceeded).
+If original is ≤200 chars, maintain similar length (±10% tolerance).
+If original >200 chars, rewrite to ≤200 chars while preserving core message (REWRITE)
 - metaTitle ≤ 500 chars (REWRITE)
 - metaDescription ≤ 1000 chars (REWRITE)
 - Instagram caption ≤ 2200 chars including hashtags (REWRITE)